eitancj/python_in_docker/README.md

 ```
 cd .. && rm -rf streamlit_app
 ```
 ** be prudent with 'rm -rf'.
 Make sure you're in the right directory and aiming at the right folder.

-**Alternatively**, skip steps 1-2 by pulling a pre-built image:\
-docker pull eitancj/streamlit_app:V1